ktorio/ktor-documentation/topics/getting_started_ktor_client_chat.md

 ### Wire it together

 Let's make use of our two new functions!
-We can call them inside the body of our WebSocket handler by changing the code of our `main()` method in `Application.kt` to the following:
+We can call them inside the body of our WebSocket handler by changing the code of our `main()` method in `Main.kt` to the following:

 ```kotlin
 ```
-{src="snippets/tutorial-websockets-client/src/main/kotlin/Application.kt" lines="7-22"}
+{src="snippets/tutorial-websockets-client/src/main/kotlin/Main.kt" lines="7-22"}

 This new implementation improves the behavior of our application: Once the connection to our chat server is established, we use the `launch` function from Kotlin's Coroutines library to launch the two long-running functions `outputMessages()` and `inputMessages()` on a new coroutine (without blocking the current thread).
 The launch function also returns a `Job` object for both of them, which we use to keep the program running until the user types `exit` or encounters a network error when trying to send a message.
 After `inputMessages()` has returned, we cancel the execution of the `outputMessages()` function, and `close` the client.